watchmen-coder/sifnode/ui/create-checkpoint.md

 # Can you help solve the mystery of why we can't restore the container?

 - Is this the wrong approach?
 - Should we just snapshot vagrant?
+DID AN EXPERIMENT AND YES WE SHOULD JUST USE VAGRANT